rychter/InverstorBuyback/README.md

 `submitOfferForBuyback(uint256 priceInWeiTotalPerThousend) public `

-2) The 10 lowest offers are selected and bought by investee by calling:
+2) Ten lowest offers are selected and bought by investee by calling:

 `function executePayback() public `